 Picking the best player in a particular league is never an easy task, but picking who is the most meaningful Cardinal is arguably and even tougher one.
-Between Yadier Molina, Matt Carpenter and Allen Craig, the team has three very viable MVP candidates, all of which could make a claim for the real deal by season’s end.
+Between Yadier Molina, Matt Carpenter and Allen Craig, the team has three very viable MVP candidates.

 To say the first half of the season for the Cardinals was good would be a gross understatement.
 The parts create the sum, and here is the rank of the how each portion of the club played into the first half, 1-38